 Note: this page is undergoing a significant upgrade.
 Stay tuned for updated information.

 This guide is structured beginning with an introduction to the best betting affiliate programs followed by explanations of states in which online gaming affiliates legally operate, and will conclude with tips for those interested in getting started or learning more about what services affiliates provide.

-Generic Legal Disclaimer: Some of the following discussion touches on state and federal laws that impact legal US online betting.
-I will share with you what I know about the law, but know that I am not a lawyer and none of this constitutes legal advice.
-I am confident and well-researched on the subject, but you should speak with an attorney if you have any legal questions.
+Legal Disclaimer: Some of the following discussion touches on state and federal laws that impact legal betting in the USA.
+We will share what we know about the law, but we should warn readers that we are not lawyers and nothing on this page constitutes legal advice.
+We are confident and well-researched on the subject, but readers should speak with an attorney for qualified legal advice.